yaoiprotag/yaoi/README.md

+# ⚠️IMPORTANT⚠️
-# 🔺 ENABLE POPUPS FOR THE WEBPAGE TO AVOID THE WEBSITE GETTING BLOCKED
+🔺 ENABLE POPUPS FOR THE WEBPAGE TO AVOID THE WEBSITE GETTING BLOCKED❗❗
 # Release Count
 It has been 5 days since this GitHub Respository was created.
 # Version 1.2 ⚒️